Gambler’s Fallacy

 Quiz

-Let’s test your knowledge on the Gambler’s Fallacy.
+Let’s test your knowledge of the Gambler’s Fallacy.

 Question 1:

 A coin has been flipped 12 times.
 10 of those flips have resulted in “heads.”
-What is the likelihood that it’s going to be tails the next time you flip it?
+What is the likelihood that it will be tails the next time you flip it?

 Answer: